tmfg/digitraffic/pages/tieliikenne-en.md

 - Traffic measurement system (TMS) data.
 Information about average speeds and traffic amounts.
 - Traffic messages.
-Traffic disorders, weight restrictions, roadworks and weight restrictions are available in Datex2 and Simple-JSON format.
+Traffic disorders, weight restrictions, roadworks and weight restrictions are available in Datex II and Simple-JSON format.
 - TMC/ALERT-C location data which is used in Traffic messages.
 - Variable signs
 - Road maintenance information